Skip to content

 What is the Correct Gasket Material for Your Next Project?

 When something works well, you likely won’t even notice.
-In manufacturing, well-running machines result from precise engineering done using the right components to make for a smooth, dependable, and quiet experience.
+In manufacturing, well-running machines result from precise engineering using the right components to provide a smooth, dependable, and quiet experience

-Your search for suitable gasket material will leave you with an abundance of options, but how do you know when you’ve found a gasket material that can provide you with the right tolerances for an accurate fit?
+Searching for suitable gasket material will leave you with many options, but how do you know when you’ve found one that can meet the proper tolerances for an accurate fit?

 At Strouse, we’ve had many clients approach us about figuring out which material suits their gasket.
-The key is looking at your different options and testing certain materials based on their favorable properties for your project.
+The key is to consider your different options and test certain materials based on their favorable properties for your project.

 Defining Gaskets

-At its core, a gasket is meant to prevent matter from passing from one place to another, be it a liquid, gas, or energy discharge.
-Whether you need something to last a long time, resist heat and pressure, or avoid conducting electromagnetic resonance, a gasket exists to meet that need.
+At its core, a gasket prevents matter from passing from one place to another, be it a liquid, gas, or energy discharge.
+Whether you need something to last a long time, resist pressure and high temperatures, or avoid conducting electromagnetic resonance, a gasket exists to meet that need.

 While the purpose of any gasket is to maintain a seal between two elements, a variety of shapes and types of gaskets are employed depending on the situation.